 Naturally rules: Taurus & Libra

 Ah, lovely Venus, planet of all things flowery and sensual and heart-flutteringly delicious.
 Named after the goddess of love herself, Venus loves to love, and to be immersed in the aestheticism and beauty of the world.
 Venus is also associated with money — specifically the money we spend more frivolously on things that bring us pleasure and joy.
-"Venus is the lesser benefic, [and] represents love affairs, romance, luxury, fine wines and rich food," shares Stardust.
+"Venus is the lesser benefic, [and] represents love affairs, romance, luxury, fine wines and rich food," Stardust says.
 "Venus also represents self esteem and money."
-She's sort of like the Valentine's day of the planets — think a romantic evening full of chocolates, wine, red rose petals, and a sweetly-scented bubble bath.
-That's our gal.
+Planet Venus is sort of like the Valentine's Day of the planets — think a romantic evening full of chocolates, wine, red rose petals, and a sweetly-scented bubble bath.
+It's about the way you love, how you determine value, and the ways you experience (and indulge in) sensual pleasure and luxury.

-Planet of: action; sexual drive; aggression; raw energy; losing your sh*t on the next person who triggers you.
+Planet of: action; sexual drive; aggression; raw energy; losing your temper on the next person who triggers you.

 Naturally rules: Aries

 Wild n' fiery Mars, named after the god of war, is determined, driven, and full of raw, unbridled, animalistic energy.
-"Mars represents how we fight and assert ourselves," explains McGarry to Bustle.
+"Mars represents how we fight and assert ourselves," McGarry says.
+Additionally, Mars also shows us how we chase our goals and relates to our libidos and sexual energies, too.
 The so-called Red Planet certainly lives up to it's name with it's red-hot intensity and passion.
 And you may have heard "men are from Mars, women are from Venus," right?
 Well, we actually all have a nice balance of both, so while sexy romance is Venus' territory, Mars rules over our more animalistic sexual drive and desire.
 Venus is the butterflies in our stomach and emotion, while Mars is the primal, physical instinct.

 Planet of: good luck; abundance; optimism; expansiveness; everything coming up roses and then some.